pivotal/docs-platform-automation/docs/index.md

 * Comes bundled with Concourse [tasks][concourse-task-definition]
   that demonstrate how to use these tasks in a containerized Continuous Integration (CI) system.
-  Pivotal Platform Automation tasks are:
+  Platform Automation Toolkit tasks are:

     * Legible: They use
       human-readable YAML config files which can be edited and managed